verus-lang/verus/source/docs/guide/src/logatom.md

 # Logical atomicity

-In short, logical atomicity allows us to treat an `exec`-mode function as if it executes in a single atomic step, even if internally, it performs multiple atomic operations.
+In short, logical atomicity is a proof technique that allows us to treat an `exec`-mode function as if it executes in a single atomic step, even if internally, it performs multiple atomic operations.
 This enables us to call such a function using an atomic invariant.

 ## Running examples